 Within each bureau and at the program/service level, more frequent reviews may be warranted and may include regular review meetings with MCOs, Administrative Service Organizations (ASOs), provider groups, other contracted vendors, other child-serving agencies, and/or children, youth, and families.
 More frequent reviews may be determined as needed during early implementation periods, process changes, or when monitoring for Rapid Cycle Improvement.
-These reviews may be based on identified opportunities related or in addition to criteria captured in the guidance for review information in the related KPI tables.
 Documentation of the review meetings will be maintained and provided to the Office of QA upon request.